manmermon/LSLRecorder/README.md

 |-- LSLRecorder.zip: zip file with LSLRecorder.jar (runnable) and the folder systemLib.
 ```

+To use LSLRecorder, you have to download and unzip LSLRecorder.zip.
+This contains two file: *LSLRecorder.jar* and the folder *systemLib*.
+They both must be the same directory.
+The sentence to run LSLRecorder is:

+**java -jar LSLRecorder.jar**

 ## File Format

 The output file format of LSL Recorder is the version 2.1 from [CLIS](https://github.com/manmermon/CLIS).
 The import data files are available in the folder [ImportClisData](https://github.com/manmermon/LSLRecorder/tree/master/ImportClisData).
 The next <a href="#file_format">figure</a> shows its struct.
 This is split in two parts: data block (binary values) and header (text in UTF-8 format).